Product Spaces

 2.4 Product Topologies

-If every component set is equipped with a component topology \mathfrak{t}_{i} then we can define open component subsets \mathsf{x}_{i} \in \mathfrak{t}_{i}.
+If every component set is equipped with a component topology \mathfrak{t}_{i}, then we can define open component subsets \mathsf{x}_{i} \in \mathfrak{t}_{i}.
 Any combination of these open component subsets then defines an open product subset \times_{i = 1}^{I} \mathsf{x}_{i}.
+Because the component topologies all contain the component empty sets and component full sets, we will always be able to construct the product empty set and product full set from this procedure.

-Moreover because the component open subsets are finite intersections these productsubsets will be as well.
-For example given any finite collection of open component subsets \{ \mathsf{x}_{1, i}, \ldots, \mathsf{x}_{j, i}, \ldots \mathsf{x}_{J, i} \} we have closure under intersections, \mathsf{x}_{\cup, i} \equiv \cap_{j = 1}^{J} \mathsf{x}_{j, i} \in \mathfrak{t}_{i}.
-Consequently the intersection of any finite collection of open product subsets gives another open product subset, \begin{align*} \cap_{j} \mathsf{x}_{j} &= \cap_{j} \left( \times_{i = 1}^{I} \mathsf{x}_{j, i} \right) \\ &= \times_{i = 1}^{I} \left( \cap_{j} \mathsf{x}_{j, i} \right) \\ &= \times_{i = 1}^{I} \left( \mathsf{x}_{\cup, i} \right). \end{align*}
+Moreover, because the component open subsets are closed under finite intersections, these product subsets will be as well.
+In particular, given any finite collection of open component subsets \{ \mathsf{x}_{1, i}, \ldots, \mathsf{x}_{j, i}, \ldots \mathsf{x}_{J, i} \} we have closure under intersections, \mathsf{x}_{\cup, i} \equiv \cap_{j = 1}^{J} \mathsf{x}_{j, i} \in \mathfrak{t}_{i}.
+Consequently, the intersection of any finite collection of open product subsets gives another open product subset, \begin{align*} \cap_{j} \mathsf{x}_{j} &= \cap_{j} \left( \times_{i = 1}^{I} \mathsf{x}_{j, i} \right) \\ &= \times_{i = 1}^{I} \left( \cap_{j} \mathsf{x}_{j, i} \right) \\ &= \times_{i = 1}^{I} \left( \mathsf{x}_{\cup, i} \right). \end{align*}

-Unfortunately the union of any open product subsets will not in general be another product subset.
+Unfortunately, the union of any open product subsets will not in general be another product subset.
 Combining the open product subsets with all of their unions, however, defines a collection of subsets that satisfies all of the properties of a topology.
 We refer to this topology as a product topology.

 3 Prototypical Product Spaces

 The most common product spaces we will encounter in practice are built up from the prototypical spaces that we reviewed in Chapter 2, Section 2, combining various integers and real lines together into larger spaces.
-That said there are a few product spaces worth particular note.
+That said, there are a few product spaces worth particular note.

 3.1 Replicated Product Spaces

 Often we are interested not in any single element of a space X but rather multiple elements of that space at the same time.
-The selection of I elements can be modeled by replicating the space I times and then using those replications as components of a product space, X^{I} = X \times \ldots \times X = \times_{i = 1}^{I} X. This construction is referred to as a replicated product space, identical product space or power space.
+The selection of I elements can be modeled by replicating the space I times ,and then using those replications as components of a product space, X^{I} = X \times \ldots \times X = \times_{i = 1}^{I} X. This construction is referred to as a replicated product space, identical product space or power space.

-We already have seen this construction in a few places.
-For example we defined binary algebraic operator over the set X as mapping two elements of X into a single element of X. That input set of pairs of elements was denoted X \times X, which is just a replicated product set with a separate copy of X for each input.
+We have already have seen this construction in a few places.
+For example, we defined binary algebraic operator over the set X as mapping two elements of X into a single element of X. That input set of pairs of elements was denoted X \times X, which is just a replicated product set with a separate copy of X for each input.

-Similarly sequences of I elements from a given set, \{ x_{1}, \ldots, x_{i}, \ldots, x_{I} \}, can be defined as elements of the replicated power set X^{I}.
+Similarly, sequences of I elements from a given set, \{ x_{1}, \ldots, x_{i}, \ldots, x_{I} \}, can be defined as elements of the replicated power set X^{I}.
 Allowing I to become arbitrarily large then allows for the countably infinitely long sequences.

 One potential difficulty that can arise when working with replicated product spaces is distinguishing between the different copies of the base space X that form the components.
-In particular any notation that might differentiate the individual copies, such as ticks or integer indices, can also be confused as defining different spaces entirely.
-For example depending on the context X_{1} \times X_{2} might be used to denote both a product space comprised of two different spaces and a replicated product space comprised of two copies of the same space.
-To avoid any confusion we have to be explicit about when we are assuming a general product space and when we are assuming a replicated product space.
+In particular, any notation that might differentiate the individual copies, such as ticks or integer indices, can also be confused as defining different spaces entirely.
+Depending on the context, for instance, X_{1} \times X_{2} might be used to denote both a product space comprised of two different spaces or a replicated product space comprised of two copies of the same space.
+To avoid any confusion, we have to be explicit about when we are assuming a general product space and when we are assuming a replicated product space.

 3.2 Multivariate Real Numbers